2004 it all changed!

 There is always lots to learn and do, yet the magic and slightly off-the-wall nature of this work is truly rewarding for me.

-My clients are all delightful, some local and others are from elsewhere in the UK and world.
+My clients are all delightful, some local and others from elsewhere in the UK and the world.

-Following my intuition has really worked for me and led me into a very different life.
-Why don’t you give it a try too?
+Following my intuition has worked for me and led me to a very different life.
+Why don’t you give it a try, too?

 Carol Fieldhouse